-Zoom, the popular virtual meeting platform, lets users store recordings locally or in the cloud.
+Zoom, the popular online meeting platform, lets users store recordings locally or in the cloud.
 However, when it comes to

 Zoom Meeting Transcription, there is no local option.
 Enterprises may think they’re safe when recordings are stored locally or not recorded.
 However, they lose control over the transcribed text - they enable it whether for productivity or accessibility purposes.
 Otter, one of the most popular

 Zoom Meeting Transcription tools, has recently hit the headlines with privacy concerns a few times, e.g. in 2018 and 2022.

 Microsoft Teams is another popular online meeting platform, especially among large enterprises.
 When it comes to

 Microsoft Teams Meeting Transcription, there is no local option either.
 Teams do not even allow recording meetings locally.
 Recordings are encoded in an Azure service and uploaded to Microsoft Stream.
 Not just Microsoft, Big Tech is already known for questionable privacy practices, antitrust violations and the use of customer data or information shared by startups to compete with them directly.

 Cloud-based Meeting Transcriptions risk the confidentiality of any sensitive information.
 Using local speech-to-text eliminates this risk.
 Thus, audio and video recordings stay within the premises.

 The first few weeks at a new job feel awkward, as if you are in another country that speaks an unfamiliar language.
 Generic speech-to-text models “feel” the same.
 Every industry has its terminology, and the company has its acronyms.
 Despite the low Word Error Rate in everyday conversations, any generic speech-to-text model will struggle with the jargon.